egel-lang/egel-docs/source/life.rst

         [ 0 -> print ". "
         | _ -> print "* " ]

+A wildcard pattern `_` is used to match against any value.

 Printing a board is done by going over all coordinates and printing the cell for that coordinate.